Xe/site/blog/heroku-devex-2022-05-12.markdown

 The Heroku I joined no longer exists.
 I joined Heroku but I left Salesforce.
 I can't blame any of my coworkers from Heroku from fleeing the sinking ship.
-The ship has been sinking for years but the culture of Heroku really stuck around long enough that it was hard to realize the shop was sinking.
+The ship has been sinking for years but the culture of Heroku really stuck around long enough that it was hard to realize the ship was sinking.

 It can really be seen with how long it's taken Heroku to react to [that one horrible security event](https://status.heroku.com/incidents/2413) they've been